Main Content

 When you specify the training data by using a datastore, the trainYOLOv2ObjectDetector function does not perform data augmentation.
 Instead you can augment the training data in datastore by using the transform function and then, train the network with the augmented training data.
 For more information on how to apply augmentation while using datastores, see Preprocess Images for Deep Learning (Deep Learning Toolbox).

-During training, the YOLO v2 object detection network optimizes the MSE loss between the predicted bounding boxes and the ground truth.
+During training, the trainYOLOv2ObjectDetector function predicts refined bounding box locations by optimizing the mean squared error (MSE) loss between predicted bounding boxes and the ground truth.
 The loss function is defined as

 K1i=0S2j=0B1ijobj[(xix^i)2+(yiy^i)2]+K1i=0S2j=0B1ijobj[(wiw^i)2+(hih^i)2]+K2i=0S2j=0B1ijobj(CiC^i)2+K3i=0S2j=0B1ijnoobj(CiC^i)2+K4i=0S21iobjcclasses(pi(c)p^i(c))2